 Redesigned navigation bar to include entities, and hovering over each entity provides a dropdown list to navigate to the Add and Update pages

 Each entity now has it’s own table on their main page that displays current records and includes buttons to add, update, delete and search.

+Each form for the entities now includes any foreign keys.

 Upgrades to the Draft version